 Treatment of Time

 3.2.2 Bid-Offer Data, Point FPNs, and Bid-Offer Acceptance Data contain information in the form of spot MW data that will be used to determine half-hourly MWh energy quantities.
 The following algebra is used to specify the relationship between this input data and a number of derived outputs.
 It includes the ‘calculation’ of interim variables that are continuous functions of time.
+Note that Balancing Mechanism volumes and RR Acceptance Volumes share the same processes until Accepted Bid and Offer Volumes are calculated, before subsequently diverging.

 3.2.3 Whilst all half-hourly integrated MWh energy quantities should be explicitly calculated as part of the settlement process, it is not intended that these continuous functions of time should actually be calculated or reported.
 The variables to which this applies are as follows: